Tentang sejarah ideologi kesukuan di belakang penindasan Rohingya.

 Why the expansion of Chinese investment into Myanmar isn't all gloom and doom.

-The Karen National Union shows how internal conflicts within Myanmar's insurgencies can jeopardise the peace process.
+The Karen National Union shows how internal conflicts in Myanmar’s insurgencies can complicate the peace process

 How the idea of 'taingyintha' is used to decide who does and does not belong in Myanmar's political community.